Seanmclem/file-system-docs/docs/filesandfolders/filesystemdirectoryhandle.md

 ---

 ## FileSystemDirectoryHandle

-* It's an iterator of FileSystemHandle.
+* Obtained from opening a directory with window.[showDirectoryPicker](/filesandfolders/showdirectorypicker)(), or from being in the contents of another FileSystemDirectoryHandle
+* It contains a couple data points and some methods to act on its children, which would be the files or folders contained in the directory.
+* Each child is also a FileSystem*File*Handle or FileSystem*Directory*Handle, which are FileSystemHandles with a `type` of "file" or "directory"

 * Data: {`{ kind: "directory" | "file", name: string }`}
 * Methods;  keys(), values(), entries(), or the directory itself as an async iterable.
 * Each method returns NativeFileSystemDirectoryIterator, aka {`AsyncIterableIterator<FileSystemHandle>`}
-* Loop over the iterator with a function resemling the following to get an array of FileSystemHandles for every item in the directory.
+* Loop over the iterator with a function resemling the following to get certain results, depending on the method, for every item in the directory.

 ```javascript
 /// Extracting array of FileSystemHandles from the async iterator pulled from keys(), values(), or entries()